arh23/dummy-data-generator/README.md

 - Allow the script to compress the file after generation - set to "n" by default.
 Compressed to *.gz* only at this time.

+- Format of the file being genereated - set to "csv" by default.
+Can accept either "xls" or "csv" at this time.

 - The number of rows to generate - this value is unset by default.
 The script will ask the user to input the desired number of rows before generation per generation, if unset.

 - Index value where the script starts counting from when creating rows - set to 0 by default.
 The value is not inclusive, counts will start at value + 1.